 Listen and Paraphrase

-The first step in any effective Replying During an Argument is to listen to what the other person is saying.
+The first step in any effective reply during an Argument is to listen to what the other person is saying.
 Not only will this help you understand their perspective, but it will also give you time to formulate a response.

-Once you\’ve listened, paraphrase what they\’ve said back to them so they know you were paying attention.
+Once you’ve listened, paraphrase what they’ve said back to them so they know you were paying attention.
 This shows that you\’re interested in hearing them out and also allows you to check for understanding.
-It\’s important to remember not to interrupt when the other person is talking.
+It’s essential to remember not to interrupt when someone else is speaking.

 Avoid Answering Why? or How?